finos/tracdap/doc/overview/key_concepts.rst

       - The schema of the output data which the model generates.

 .. note::
-    See :ref:`modelling` for more details on the TRAC Model API how to build TRAC-ready models.
+    See :doc:`/modelling/index` for more details on how to build TRAC-ready models.

 The existence of a properly declared model schema is confirmed when importing a model onto TRAC using